 Ciena (CIEN) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the developer of high-speed networking technology had gained 2.38% over the past month.
-This has lagged the Computer and Technology sector's gain of 4.31% and the S&P 500's gain of 2.55% in that time.
+Coming into today, shares of the developer of high-speed networking technology had gained 6.88% in the past month.
+In that same time, the Computer and Technology sector gained 5.54%, while the S&P 500 gained 4.32%.

-Investors will be hoping for strength from CIEN as it approaches its next earnings release.
-The company is expected to report EPS of $0.63, up 8.62% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $828.61 million, down 14.4% from the year-ago period.
+CIEN will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect CIEN to post earnings of $0.63 per share.
+This would mark year-over-year growth of 8.62%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $828.61 million, down 14.4% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.98 per share and revenue of $3.53 billion, which would represent changes of +41.23% and -1.15%, respectively, from the prior year.
+CIEN's full-year Zacks Consensus Estimates are calling for earnings of $2.98 per share and revenue of $3.53 billion.
+These results would represent year-over-year changes of +41.23% and -1.15%, respectively.

-Investors should also note any recent changes to analyst estimates for CIEN.
+Any recent changes to analyst estimates for CIEN should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.67% lower.
-CIEN is currently a Zacks Rank #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.67% lower.
+CIEN is currently sporting a Zacks Rank of #4 (Sell).

-In terms of valuation, CIEN is currently trading at a Forward P/E ratio of 14.15.
-Its industry sports an average Forward P/E of 14.15, so we one might conclude that CIEN is trading at a no noticeable deviation comparatively.
+In terms of valuation, CIEN is currently trading at a Forward P/E ratio of 13.95.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 13.95.

-Investors should also note that CIEN has a PEG ratio of 0.88 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-CIEN's industry had an average PEG ratio of 0.88 as of yesterday's close.
+It is also worth noting that CIEN currently has a PEG ratio of 0.87.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Fiber Optics stocks are, on average, holding a PEG ratio of 0.87 based on yesterday's closing prices.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.